ibuisic/dev_starter_kit/readme.md

 ###4.
 LESS Structure

+Master stylesheet `style.less` is located in the root of the LESS folder.
+All created LESS files and all Bootstrap LESS files are imported in that file.
+Comment out all the Bootstrap components that are not used.

+Variables, mixins and reset files are loaded first.
+Pages and overrides are imported last.

+All the reusable classes should be located in the `utilites.less` file.
+Typography styles are located in the `type.less` file.

 Folder structure will usually be set to:

     -- base
     -- components
     -- regions
     -- pages
     -- utilities

 blocks style should go to the **components** or **regions** folder it depends on the design, but if necessary you can add a **blocks** folder and add all the individual blocks style there.
 Same thing goes for **views**, their style is usually in the **pages** folder.